mlogic/yan-common/README.rst

 <https://www.centos.org/>`_ are my work horse OS so most scripts here
 are tested on them.
 I also use `Debian <http://www.debian.org/>`_ (usually the stable and testing branches) but not all scripts are tested on Debian.
-I welcome patches for making these scripts work on other OS and other kinds of improvements.
+Patches for supporting other OS and any kinds of improvements are always welcome!

+TODO
+====

+* Many scripts lack test cases.

 Naming Convention
 =================